Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 ### 5.6 Force Majeure
 - The developer is not liable for any failure to perform due to circumstances beyond reasonable control
-- This includes but is not limited to: natural disasters, war, government actions, internet outages, Apple service disruptions
+- This includes but is not limited to: natural disasters, war, government actions, internet outages, network infrastructure failures
-- The developer is not responsible for delays or failures caused by third-party services
+- The developer is not responsible for delays or failures caused by third-party services or network providers

 ## 6. Limitation of Liability

 ### 6.1 No Liability
 THE DEVELOPER SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, INCLUDING BUT NOT LIMITED TO:
 - Loss of data or content
-- Loss of CloudKit data or content
+- Loss of sync data during transmission
 - Loss of profits or business opportunities
 - Device damage or malfunction
 - Security breaches or data theft
 - Third-party service failures
-- Apple CloudKit service failures
+- Network connectivity failures
-- iCloud account issues
+- Synchronization failures between devices

 ### 6.2 Maximum Liability
 In jurisdictions where limitations of liability are not permitted, the developer's total liability shall not exceed $0.00 (zero dollars).